High-Quality Spatial Reconstruction and Orthoimage Generation Using Efficient 2D Gaussian Splatting: Related Works

 \subsection{Differentiable Rendering-based Methods}

-The new view synthesis method based on differentiable volume rendering has significantly improved the quality of reconstructed images, providing a novel approach for pure vision-based TDOM generation.
-By integrating differentiable volume rendering, NeRF\cite{mildenhall2021nerf} trains an implicit neural radiance field, achieving remarkable-fidelity and highly continuous scene reconstruction.
-Many speed-optimized variants of NeRF have been applied to TDOM rendering, achieving image quality on par with traditional approaches~\cite{chen2024ortho}.
+Novel view synthesis methods based on differentiable volume rendering have significantly improved the quality of reconstruction quality, providing a new paradigm for purely vision-based TDOM generation.
+Leveraging differentiable volume rendering, NeRF\cite{mildenhall2021nerf} learns an implicit neural radiance field, achieving remarkable fidelity and continuous scene reconstruction.
+Many speed-optimized NeRF variants have been applied to TDOM rendering, achieving image quality on par with traditional approaches~\cite{chen2024ortho}.

-NeRF-based methods suffer from a major drawback in rendering efficiency.
-In contrast, 3DGS~\cite{kerbl20233d}, proposed by Bernhard et al., explicitly represents scenes with 3D Gaussian spheres and performs splatting rendering via a high-speed differentiable rasterizer, enabling real-time, high-quality rendering.
+However, NeRF-based methods are limited by rendering efficiency.
+In contrast, 3DGS~\cite{kerbl20233d}, proposed by Bernhard et al., explicitly represents scenes with 3D Gaussian spheres and performs splat-based rendering via a high-speed differentiable rasterizer, enabling real-time, high-quality rendering.
 TOrtho-Gaussian~\cite{wang2024torthogaussiansplattingtruedigital}, a recent approach, addresses GPU memory limitations caused by the growing number of Gaussian spheres in large-scale scenes by employing a divide-and-conquer strategy.
-It circumvents the complexity of traditional visibility analysis and shadow compensation algorithms while ensuring computational efficiency, demonstrating great potential for 3DGS-based TDOM generation methods.
+It avoids the complexity of traditional visibility analysis and shadow compensation while maintaining high computational efficiency, demonstrating great potential for 3DGS-based TDOM generation.